Watch the full VP debate: What JD Vance, Tim Walz argued

-Both JD Vance and Tim Walz are on the attack in tonight's CBS News Vice Presidential Debate, the first and likely only time America will see the two candidates squaring off face-to-face before Election Day 2024.
+NEW YORK - JD Vance and Tim Walz squared off in tonight's CBS News Vice Presidential Debate, the first and likely only time America will see the two opposing teams face-to-face before Election Day 2024.

-US Senator and Republican vice presidential candidate J.D.
-Vance (L) and Minnesota Governor and Democratic vice presidential candidate Tim Walz participate in the Vice Presidential debate hosted by CBS News at the CBS Broadcast Center in New York Cit
+(L-R) US Senator and Republican vice presidential candidate J.D.
+Vance and his wife Usha Vance greet Minnesota Governor and Democratic vice presidential candidate Tim Walz and his wife Gwen Walz at the end of the Vice Presidential debate hosted by CB

 Walz shares that teen son witnessed shooting, Vance shows sympathy